-- Section of the A494 from County Boundary, Cadole to Cadole juction - 3.5.2 It is the responsibility of each individual Highway Authority to ensure adequate treatment of the roads under their jurisdiction.
+- Section of the A494 from County Boundary, Cadole to Cadole juction - 3.6.2 It is the responsibility of each individual Highway Authority to ensure adequate treatment of the roads under their jurisdiction.
 A protocol of daily communications between neighbouring authorities / agencies has therefore been established to ensure continuity of actions.

-3.6 Footways and Cycleways
+3.7 Footways and Cycleways

-3.6.1 Footways, pedestrian areas or cycleways are not included in precautionary salting operations.
+3.7.1 Footways, pedestrian areas or cycleways are not included in precautionary salting operations.
 Nevertheless, there will be a certain amount of overspill of salt onto footways and cycleways when precautionary salting is being carried out on adjacent carriageways.

-- 3.6.2 Resources will be deployed to treat footways once snow has settled or during periods of prolonged freezing conditions on a priority basis at locations including: - Town centre footways and footways in the vicinity of shopping areas - Footways in the vicinity of civic buildings - Public highway in the vicinity of hospitals - Public highway in the vicinity of residential homes / old age pensioners flats - Public highway in the vicinity of day care centres - Public highway in the vicinity of Schools (during term times only) - Footbridges - Bus Stops
+- 3.7.2 Resources will be deployed to treat footways once snow has settled or during periods of prolonged freezing conditions on a priority basis at locations including: - Town centre footways and footways in the vicinity of shopping areas - Footways around Pay & Display Car Parks including areas around Pay & Display machines - Footways in the vicinity of civic buildings - Public highway in the vicinity of hospitals - Public highway in the vicinity of residential homes / old age pensioners flats - Public highway in the vicinity of day care centres - Public highway in the vicinity of Schools (during term times only) - Footbridges - Bus Stops - Cemeteries